 I’m a big fan of soups, especially when the weather starts to get a little cold.
 A warm, comforting bowl of soup on a cold day is one of my absolute favorite things.
-This Thai coconut curry soup is the perfect dish for when the weather starts to dip.
+This Thai coconut curry chicken soup is the perfect dish for when the weather starts to dip.
 It’s hearty and filling, with a rich coconut milk broth and juicy chunks of chicken.
 But it’s also bright and fresh, with veggies like kale, mushrooms, and green onion.
 And it’s got the perfect amount of spice.

 The flavors in this recipe are very complex, but it’s an easy dish to make.
 It only takes about 40 minutes from start to finish, so it can become a weekday staple in the fall and winter.
-Whenever you need a soothing, healthy, warm dish, this Thai coconut curry soup is perfect.
+Whenever you need a soothing, healthy, warm dish, this Thai coconut curry chicken soup is perfect.

 What You’ll Need

 Here are the ingredients that you’ll use in this Thai chicken soup.
 Check out the recipe card at the bottom of the page for the exact quantities of each ingredient.

 - Chicken breasts – The chicken should be cut into bite-size pieces.